|Upper Ocean Heat Content and ENSO|

 The predictability of ENSO likewise derives from deterministic wind-driven ocean dynamics that govern the slowly evolving heat content of the upper ocean (Latif et al, 1998).
 Inclusion of upper ocean temperature data in ENSO prediction schemes significantly improves forecast skill at multi-season lead times, particularly across the spring predictability barrier (Ji and Leetmaa, 1997; Clarke and Van Gorder, 2003; McPhaden, 2003).
 Equatorial Pacific heat content also is a useful predictor of Indian summer monsoon rainfall (Rajeevan and McPhaden, 2004).

 A convenient index of equatorial Pacific heat content is the integrated warm water volume (WWV) above the 20°C isotherm between 5°N-5°S, 120°E to 80°W Meinen and McPhaden (2000).
-We have derived monthly WWV values from the Australian Bureau of Meteorology Research Center (BMRC) Ocean Analyses (Smith, 1995) which are based primarily on TAO/TRITON mooring data and ship-of-opportunity XBT data.
+We have derived monthly WWV values from the temperature analyses of the Bureau National Operations Centre (BNOC) at the Australian Bureau of Meteorology.
+The analyses are based on temperature profiles from TAO moorings, Argo floats and XBTs.
 Monthly anomalies are computed by removing a mean seasonal cycle for a base period of 1980-2002.

 The WWV estimates made available on this page are updated weekly.
 All estimates can be downloaded as ASCII files and are plotted below.
 Also available are WWV values for just the eastern and western halves of the Pacific basin, variability of which is discussed in Meinen and McPhaden (2000).